Samsung's New 2019 Monitors Are Designed for Modern Workspaces and Next Generation Gaming

 Beyond aesthetics, Space Monitor is a feature-rich, high-performance monitor.
 The 27-inch model offers QHD resolution for incredibly detailed, pin-sharp images, while the 32-inch model presents content in 4K UHD.

-Space Monitor gives users a unique arm stand that can disappear into the back of the monitor's slim-bezel.
+Space Monitor gives users a unique arm stand, which can disappear into the back of the monitor's slim-bezel.
 When using the stand, Space Monitor can be easily tilted or extended from the wall.
 It can also be lowered to the desk surface, and Samsung's Zero Height Adjustable Stand feature provides the ultimate versatility for any type of viewing preference.
-The stand not only makes viewing more comfortable but also eliminates the hassle of cable management by integrating power and HDMI cords through the arm for a clean, flexible look.
+The stand not only makes viewing more comfortable, but also eliminates the hassle of cable management by integrating power and HDMI cords through the arm for a clean, flexible look.

 CRG9 49" Gaming Monitor: Super Ultra-Wide Screen with Dual QHD Resolution

 The CRG9 is the world's first high-resolution super ultra-wide gaming monitor with 32:9 aspect ratio.
 It offers a 120Hz refresh rate with a fast 4ms response time on a 49-inch display that minimizes image lag and motion blur to effortlessly keep up with fast-paced games.
-Built for a superior gaming experience, the monitor also features AMD Radeon FreeSync™ 2 HDR technology to reduce stutter, screen tearing and input latency and to ensure a rapid frame rate and smooth gaming experience.
+Built for a superior gaming experience, the monitor also features AMD Radeon FreeSync™ 2 HDR technology to reduce stutter, screen tearing and input latency to ensure the best possible frame rate and smoothest gaming experience.

-Content truly comes alive on the CRG9, with dual QHD resolution (5120x1440) and HDR10 with a peak brightness of 1,000 nits providing superfine detail in the brightest and the darkest parts of an image.
+Content truly comes alive on the CRG9, with dual QHD resolution (5120x1440) and HDR10 with a peak brightness of 1,000 nits, providing superfine detail in the brightest and the darkest parts of an image.
 HDR10 delivers outstanding local dimming, and high-contrast HDR offers advanced spectacular highlights not available in non-HDR monitors.
-The monitor also leverages Samsung's revolutionary Quantum dot technology for an exceptionally wide range of accurate colour reproduction plus a 1,800mm screen curvature and an ultra-wide field of view for complete visibility.
+The monitor also leverages Samsung's revolutionary Quantum dot technology for an exceptionally wide range of accurate color reproduction, and a 1,800mm screen curvature and an ultra-wide field of view for complete visibility.

-Equivalent to two 27-inch QHD 16:9 monitors placed side-by-side, the 32:9 super ultra-wide screen also provides ultimate multitasking flexibility assisted by PBP (Picture-by-Picture) functionality, allowing two video sources to be viewed on the same screen.
+Equivalent to two 27-inch QHD 16:9 monitors placed side-by-side, the 32:9 super ultra-wide screen also provides ultimate multitasking flexibility assisted by PBP (Picture-by-Picture) functionality to allow two video sources to be viewed on the same screen.
 The CRG9 includes one HDMI port, two Display Ports, USB 3.0 and headphone connectivity options.
 Samsung also designed the CRG9 with a smaller stand size for convenience and flexibility in every gamer's space.

 UR59C 32" Monitor: World First 32-inch Curved 4K UHD Designed for Content Creators

-Ideal for content creators that seek both versatility and performance, the new UR59C 32-inch monitor features a UHD curved display with a 2,500:1 contrast ratio and a full 3840x2160 4K UHD resolution with support for up to one billion colours.
-The 1500R curvature delivers a truly immersive experience that shines while creating content and art, watching videos or gaming, while at the same time reducing the eye strain typically associated with long periods of traditional monitor use.
+Ideal for content creators that seek both versatility and performance, the new UR59C 32-inch monitor features a UHD curved display with a 2,500:1 contrast ratio and a full 3840x2160 4K UHD resolution with support for up to one billion colors.
+The 1500R curvature delivers a truly immersive experience that shines while creating content and art, watching videos or gaming while reducing the eye strain typically associated with long periods of traditional monitor use.

-Available in Dark Blue Grey, the UR59C has a super-slim design with a depth of only 6.7mm and a fabric-textured rear casing.
+Available in Dark Blue Gray, the UR59C has a super-slim design, with a depth of only 6.7mm with a fabric-textured rear casing.
 Its 3-sided bezel-less screen is attached to a slender yet sturdy V-slim metal stand with two-prong base that encases cables and reduces its footprint on work space.

 Experience all three monitors at Samsung's CES booth #15006 at the Las Vegas Convention Center from January 8-11, 2019.